clulab/processors/README.md

     val serializer = new DocumentSerializer
     serializer.save(someAnnotation, pw)

-    // loading from an InputStream, is
+    // loading from an BufferedReader, br
-    val someAnnotation = serializer.load(is)
+    val someAnnotation = serializer.load(br)

 ### Serialization to/from Strings